-Each year, we made thousands of artisan cookies, cakes, and croissants.
+Each year, we made thousands of cookies, cakes, and croissants.
 I wanted my family to share in this occasion so I began to send cookies across the globe.

 My list of recipients grew every holiday season.
 I introduced the treats to more people through holiday markets, local purveyors, and online.
 This allowed me to perfect the recipes and packaging for the most enjoyment.

 I'm now thrilled to welcome you to this annual tradition.

 Why these cookies?